Archaeology of the United Arab Emirates: Arabian Neolithic

-During the glacial maximum period, 68,000 to 8,000 BCE, Eastern Arabia is thought to have been uninhabitable.
-Finds from the Stone Age Arabian Bifacial and Ubaid cultures (including knapped stone arrow and axe heads as well as Ubaid pottery) show human habitation in the area from 5000 to 3100 BCE.
-The archaeological record shows that Arabian Bifacial/Ubaid period came to an abrupt end in eastern Arabia and the Oman peninsula at 3800 BC, just after the phase of lake lowering and onset of dune reactivation.
-There is no evidence of human presence in the area for approximately 1,000 years, the so-called 'Dark Millennium.
+The archaeological record shows that the Arabian Neolithic period progressively came to an end in eastern Arabia and the Oman peninsula throughout the 4th millennium BC, just after the phase of lake lowering and onset of dune reactivation.
+Apart from Akab, there is rare evidence of human presence in the area for approximately 1,000 years, the so-called 'Dark Millennium.
 This is thought to be consistent with changing patterns of human life as a result of climate change: a spring discovered at Jebel Buhais dried up at this stage, an event contemporaneous with similar discoveries pointing to increased aridity in the interior of Oman.
 Throughout Southern Arabia, evidence of human inland settlement in the 3rd millennium BCE is scant.